apollographql/apollo-tooling/packages/apollo/README.md

 ## `apollo client:download-schema OUTPUT`

-Download a schema from engine or a GraphQL endpoint.
+Download a schema from engine or a GraphQL endpoint in JSON or SDL format

 ```
 USAGE
   $ apollo client:download-schema OUTPUT

 ARGUMENTS
-  OUTPUT  [default: schema.json] Path to write the introspection result to
+  OUTPUT  [default: schema.json] Path to write the introspection result to.
+Can be `.graphql`, `.gql`, `.graphqls`, or
+          `.json`

 OPTIONS
   -c, --config=config                    Path to your Apollo config file